Vivonzty15/My-Casino-in-Typescript/README.md

 * Before each game you can decide how much money you want to bet.
 * At the start of each game you are dealt two cards and the dealer is dealt two, but you can only see their first card.
     * If your two cards have the same value, you can split(still working on this function)
+    * After you get your first two cards, you can double down your bet.
-    * If you get 21 point, you win the amount of money you bet.
+    * If you get 21 points, you win the amount of money you bet.
     * If not you can hit(take another card), or stand(end your turn).
 If you go over 21 points, you lose your bet.
 * When you stand the dealer turns over their second card.
     * The dealer will deal a card to themselves while their points are less than 17.